 Fast forward 30 years later and boom, we’re back at it again.
 But this time, things are different.
 Running without shoes has transitioned into a movement practice instead of a sports activity.

 Barefoot running as a movement practice

 Once you remove the competition element (also the competition with yourself) and add some biomechanics, suddenly things start to click.
 Nowadays my runtime is about relaxation.
 There is no competition, no PR to beat.
-Progression comes naturally with time.
+More barefoot benefits come naturally with time.

 Less power equals less pain